There’s a crispness in the air which can only mean one thing…Annual planning season is here!!!

-Ten years ago I started the practice of annual planning.
+Ten years ago, I started the practice of annual planning.
 With a hot pink three ring binder and eyes twinkling with lofty goals and big dreams, I set out to change the world.
 Through the years I’ve learned what it means to annually plan.
-It’s more than just writing goals or New Year’s resolutions… It’s about a setting a vision and creating daily actionable steps to move you towards that vision.
+It’s more than just writing goals or New Year’s resolutions…

 Instead of trying to do #allthethings, Annual Planning keeps me FOCUSED on the few things that are most important for my work, my goals, and my progress.
 It cuts through the clutter and I’m a big fan of that!